- 1 Download PuTTY for Windows

 6. Features of PuTTY

-You can disable or enable some of the advanced terminal features of PuTTY like disabling cursor keys, etc.
+Users can choose to disable or enable some of the advanced terminal features of PuTTY like disabling cursor keys, etc. using the function.

 7. Adjust the size of Window in PuTTY.